GaloisInc/ivorylang-org/pages/software/properties.md

 ## Miscellaneous Vulnerabilities

 - We do not address against sensor spoofing attacks (and GPS spoofing in particular).
 We do not currently validate GPS input streams.
+These unvalidated streams affect the inertial navigation system, so, we expect a GPS spoofing attack could compromise the ability to fly.
 - We do not address radio-link bandwidth saturation.
 - We do not address hardware/sensor vulnerabilities or faults.
 - We do not validate user input to ensure a pilot's behavior is safe.
 If you